fbpx

 Outstanding criminal charges:

-– If information about pending criminal charges emerges during the final interview, the interview is delayed or rescheduled until the criminal charges are resolved.
+– If IRCC gets information about pending criminal charges during the final interview, they delay or reschedule the interview.
 A conviction may render the applicant criminally inadmissible or ineligible for permanent residence.

 Concurrent applications: